 5. Costume aviator goggles.

-Put all that together, and you’ll be the spitting image of Amelia as she appeared in the star-making photo that ran in the New York Times on June 10, 1928 (at right).
+Put all that together, and you’ll be the spitting image of Amelia as she appeared in the star-making photo that ran in the New York Times on June 10, 1928 (above and in our main illustration).
 If you want to carry the effect even further, wear a button-down shirt with a man’s tie.
 That seems to be what Amelia’s got going on in the picture.
 She also has on either a vest or a sweater, or maybe even a jacket underneath her coat.
 It was cold up in those little planes!